 Visiting both schools, either in person or virtually, is one of the best ways to gauge how you feel about each environment.
 Pay attention to how you connect with the campus, faculty, and students.

 When it comes to Harvard vs. Yale, there’s no universal “right” choice—only what’s right for you.
-Both schools offer unparalleled education, but your decision should hinge on where you’ll thrive academically, socially, and personally.
+Both schools offer unparalleled education, but your decision should hinge on where you’ll thrive, as both a student and a person.